Ada Mournian MBACP(Accred) Counselling & Supervision

 - how often and for how long - I usually work for a full hour, longer sessions are possible and can be useful before a break (holidays) for example, at times of stress, or for couples work.

-- fees, and how and when they will be paid - I accept cash, cheques or payment by BACS/App.
+- fees, and how and when they will be paid - I accept payment by BACS/App.
 I offer some concessions for those in need and for block bookings/payment in advance.

 - cancellation of sessions - I do not charge when at least 24 hours notice is given.
 Usually I will be able to offer an alternative appointment rather than having to miss a session